vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 categories: [markdown]
 title: R Shiny Census App
 ---
-In this blog post, I'll walk through my development process for a U.S. Census data visualization web app I created using the Shiny package in R. You can access the app at [vbakshi.shinyapps.io/census-app](http://vbakshi.shinyapps.io/census-app).
-In the following video, I demonstrate how to use the app and provide a high-level walk through of the codebase, with details provided below.
+In this blog post, I'll walk through my development process for a U.S. Census data visualization web app I created using the Shiny package in R.

+You can access the app at [vbakshi.shinyapps.io/census-app](http://vbakshi.shinyapps.io/census-app).

 ## Table of Contents